Toitoi - Hawke's Bay Arts & Events Centre

 06 871 5289

 Toitoi’s journey started back in 2014, following the closure of the earthquake-prone Opera House and Municipal Building.
-Extensive community consultation occurred, and the overwhelming response was to restore and save these two Category One heritage buildings.
-Cue: the smart decision to future-proof the complex; the result being the creation of a leading performing arts and events precinct.
+Extensive community consultation occurred, and the overwhelming response was to restore and save these two Category 1 heritage buildings.
+Cue: the smart decision to future-proof the complex; resulting in the creation of a leading performing arts and events precinct.
 A staggered opening (thanks mostly to the pandemic) saw the entire venue open to the public from August 2022.

 Words by Nicole Mudgway & Photography by Anna Briggs